isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 A visitor who does not have any of the above may be refused boarding by the airline.

+Children who are aged 2 and below in that calendar year (i.e. in the year 2021, those who are born in or after 2019), are not required to undergo a pre-departure COVID-19 test.

 Children who are aged 7 to 12 years in that calendar year, and those unable to use a mobile device due to a certified disability or special need, are eligible to be issued TraceTogether tokens with payment of a S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport upon arrival in Singapore.

 Children aged 6 years or younger in that calendar year are exempted from the TraceTogether requirement.